vasinov/voila-cli/README.md

     command: STRING
 ```

 Each stack represents an independent unit that has its own settings and execution context.
 Stacks have names, environment variables, volumes, ports, and stages.
-Internally, stacks are Docker containers that are based on images defined in the config file or optional linked dockerfile.
+Internally, stacks are Docker containers that are based on an image defined in the config file or optional linked dockerfile.

 ### `name` (required)

 Name of the stack.
 The name has to be unique across the project.
-It's used to name images and containers.
+It's used to name host images and containers.

 ### `stages` (required)